A cesarean section, also called a C-section, is surgery to deliver a baby through the abdomen. It's used when:

 Failure of the cervix to dilate during labor

-Failure of the baby to descend through the birth canal during labor.
+Failure of the baby to descend through the birth canal during labor and pushing.

 In some cases, cesarean delivery is clearly appropriate.
 The use of C-sections sections in these circumstances has made delivery dramatically safer for both mother and child.